Overview

 Correction of personal information (APP 13)

-If you believe that personal information collected by AAFCANS about you is inaccurate, incomplete or not up-to-date, please contact us and we will take reasonable steps to correct it in accordance with the requirements of The Privacy Act 1988.
-AAFCANS will review our Privacy Policy every two (2) years or as required.
+If you believe that personal information collected by AAFCANS about you is inaccurate, incomplete or not up to date, please contact us and we will take reasonable steps to correct it in accordance with the requirements of The Privacy Act 1988.

 Contact us about privacy